Social Cohesion and Democratic Participation Programme (SCDP)

 What have we accomplished so far?

-· The project successfully piloted micro-grant facility for community-based organizations and completed 12 quick impact projects (in 7 program districts) that brought together marginalized groups with history of hostilities and mistrusts for mutually beneficial collective actions such as livelihood activities and facilitating access to government services in 2016.
-Encouraged from this success of engaging communities for social cohesion, the SCDP will upscaled the micro-grant facility in 2017 to 26 quick impact projects in 10 programme districts.
+- Till now (mid 2019), the project successfully rolled-out micro grant’s for community-based organizations as 52 quick impact projects that brought together marginalized groups with history of hostilities and mistrusts for mutually beneficial collective actions such as livelihood activities and facilitating access to government services.

 UNDP Focal Point: